Copenhagen, Denmark, is a beautiful city with many things to do. Read recommendations involving Nyhavn, Christiania, Tivoli Gardens and more.

 We rode the train to Malmö, Sweden, to knock another country off the list.
 The train ride is only about 30 minutes long, so why not?

-Unfortunately, there was a torrential downpour the entire time we were in Malmö and we really weren’t dressed for the weather.
+Unfortunately, there was a torrential downpour the entire time we were in Malmö and we weren’t dressed for the weather coming from sunny Copenhagen.
 We purchased an umbrella, but it was so wet and dreary that we were unmotivated to sight-see.

 We found a covered spot for a drink in the Lilla Torg (Little Square) and people-watched.
 Malmö seemed like a fun place to spend a day, perhaps in the future we’ll have the opportunity to go back and see more of it.